OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.WIP.md

 > ** Roll - DC = Effectiveness.**

-## Difficulty Class
+## Defense/Difficulty Class

+DC refers to either Defense Class or Difficulty Class; they are synonymous and represent a target number needed to perform an action.

+***Defense Class.*** A target number representing the capacity to defend against opposed combat actions.
+An opposed action refers to an action that is in direct opposition to another character's action.
+For example, a character attacks while an opposed character defends -or- a character hides while an opposed character searches.

+***Difficulty Class.*** A target number representing the level of difficulty in performing unopposed non-combat actions.

-The gamemaster determines the Difficulty Class (DC) for all actions starting with the question, "Is the action opposed or unopposed?"
+The gamemaster determines the DC for all actions starting with the question, "Is the action opposed or unopposed?"

-***Action is Opposed.*** Refers to actions that are in direct conflict with another character's action.
-For example, a character attacks while an opposed character defends, or a character hides while an opposed character searches.
+***Action is Opposed.*** Refers to an action that is in direct opposition to another character's action.
+For example, a character attacks while an opposed character defends -or- a character hides while an opposed character searches.

-*DC = The opponent's Armor Class (AC) or an opposed `Skill Check (SC)` rolled by the GM.*
+*DC = The opposition's `Defense` or opposed Action Check rolled by the GM.*

 ***Action is Unopposed.*** Refers to actions that do not directly conflict with another character but rather the action's inherent difficulties.
 For example, a character is attempting to fix a broken wagon wheel or trying to lift a heavy object; there is no opposed character involved, just a level of difficulty.